wattdepot/wattdepot/docs/developerguide/branching.md

 ## Optional branches

-There are three other branch types: feature, release and hotfix.
+There are three other possible branch types that you can choose to use if you want: feature, release and hotfix.

 *Feature branches* are used to develop new features for the upcoming or a distant future release.